cssigniter/audioigniter/readme.txt

 == Installation ==
 1. Upload the plugin files to the `/wp-content/plugins/audioigniter` directory, or install the plugin through the WordPress plugins screen directly.
 2. Activate the plugin through the "Plugins" screen in WordPress
-3. In the WordPress admin dashboard you should see a new post type named "Playlists"
+3. In the WordPress admin dashboard you should see a new top level menu named "AudioIgniter"
-4. Navigate to the new Playlists post type and add your tracks!
+4. Navigate to the Add New Playlist menu item and add your tracks!

 == Screenshots ==
 1. The AudioIgniter player